nice-digital/engineering/skill-framework/skills/programming.md

 ## What this means at NICE
 - You have **specialist knowledge in one or several technologies** on our technology radar and can use these technologies in the correct way.
 This could be [front-end](https://github.com/nice-digital/technology-radar/blob/master/frontend.md) and/or [back-end](https://github.com/nice-digital/technology-radar/blob/master/backend.md) with [database](https://github.com/nice-digital/technology-radar/blob/master/databases.md).
 You can provide technical advice to stakeholders and set the team-based standards for programming tools and techniques.

-- You ensure **compliance** with the [GDS Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) when building software.

-- You can use refactorings to complex legacy code
+- You can apply refactorings to complex legacy codebases

 # Skill expectations per role
 See how the developer roles at NICE Digital relate to skill levels